 Day 9: Lalibela Today we will visit the exquisite church of Yimrhane Kristos, a masterpiece of Axumit wood and stone construction, renowned for its interior decoration, it's beautiful wooden coffer ceiling inlaid with hexagons and medallions with both figurative and geometric motifs.
 In the afternoon, we will visit the remaining rock-hewn churches of Lalibela that include the churches of Bete Gabriel and Rafael, Merkorous, Emanuel and Abba Libanos.
 The rest of the day is spent absorbing the atmosphere of this extraordinary town with its Tukul or round houses.
 Enjoy a coffee ceremony and tasting of the local honey wine drink with your guide while in Lalibela.

-Day 10: Lalibela > Addis Ababa It is a flight back to Addis today and spend some time shopping and in the evening enjoy dinner at a fabulous traditional restaurant with traditional dancers.
+Day 10: Lalibela > Addis Ababa Flight back to Addis today and spend some time shopping and in the evening enjoy dinner at a fabulous traditional restaurant with traditional dancers.
 Evening transfer to the airport.
 Depending on your flight schedules it may be required to spend another night in Addis Ababa.

-• Tailor made itinerary with private guide • 9 nights' accommodation • Transport and transfers • Domestic flights within Ethiopia • 9 breakfasts, 9 lunches and 9 dinners • Water, soft drinks, coffee & tea with meals • Sightseeing including all entrance fees
+• Tailor made journey with private local guide, • 9 nights of accommodation • Transport, transfers and domestic flights within Ethiopia • 9 breakfasts, 9 lunches and 9 dinners and water, soft drinks, coffee & tea with meals • Sightseeing including all entrance fees